Mad6816/Mad6816/README.md

 - 👋 Hi, I’m @Mad6816
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate to work on a app
+- work on a app
 - 📫 How to reach me ...

 <!---